 Thomas Maissen

-Restitution and discussions on accounts in disgrace in the post-war period
+Restitution and discussions on dormant accounts in the post-war period

 Jacques Picard,